-East African student to African American students
+(East African student to African American students)

 All the students had concerns about their teaching.
-The African American students made a strong case that the comments expressed by a lecturer on the "benefits" of colonialism were racist.
+The African American students made a strong case that the comments expressed by a lecturer on the 'benefits' of colonialism were racist.
 While not negating their perspective, the above comment was made by one of the East African students.
-This exchange throws some of these issues into sharp relief.
+This throws some of these issues into sharp relief.
 This discussion progressed productively as they expanded on their slightly differing perspectives on the problem, but their similar suggestions for potential solutions.
-These included ensuring suitable hires of Black African scholars, with regional expertize, who could more credibly and perhaps, thoughtfully and ethically, teach on legacies of African colonialism and their ongoing impact.
-As Andrews suggests this is a two way process " ... if you decolonize your knowledge base you will quickly decolonize your staffing" (Andrews, 2018, p.
-132).
+These included ensuring suitable hires of Black African scholars, with regional expertise, who could more credibly and perhaps, thoughtfully and ethically, teach on legacies of African colonialism and their ongoing impact.

-We cannot, of course, assume students of color hold identical political and intellectual positions, or that they share inevitable racial and ethnic solidarities.
-The students above shared their basic knowledge of and concern with a form of "white, Eurocentric" teaching.
-But we also know that many "international" students report coming to the UK to learn about Europe and European thinking that is not available to them in their country of origin.
-When applying to elite universities, they are hoping to gain the social and cultural capital that comes from attending such universities, as are many "home" BAME students.
-The inclusive curriculum project revealed this range of perspectives, including BAME students being placed into racializing "boxes".
-For example, the following is an example of an experience common to many:
+We cannot, of course, assume students of colour hold identical political and intellectual positions, or that they share inevitable racial and ethnic solidarities.
+The students above shared their basic knowledge of and concern with a form of 'white, Eurocentric' teaching.
+But we also know that many students report coming to the UK to learn about Europe and European thinking that is not available to them in their country of origin.
+When applying to elite universities, they are hoping to gain the social and cultural capital that comes from attending such universities, as are many 'home' BAME students.
+The inclusive curriculum project revealed this range of perspectives, including BAME students being placed into racialising 'boxes'.
+For example, the following is an example of an experience common to many

 'I don't want people to assume things about me.
-In one course the lecturer asked if I wanted to do the week on race-they just assumed I would do that'
+In one course the lecturer asked if I wanted to do the week on race - they just assumed I would do that'

-Black British woman, Interview with undergraduate student 2018
+Black British woman, UG 2018

-BAME students are constantly expected to represent "their communities" or teach others about race, and to handle the "race stuff", regardless of their academic interests.
+BAME students are constantly expected to represent 'their communities' or teach others about race, and to handle the 'race stuff', regardless of their academic interests.

 A number of obvious things arise here.
-If the "stakeholders" in universities do not share perspectives, what are "we" fighting for?
+If the 'stakeholders' in universities do not share perspectives, what are 'we' fighting for?
 Many staff and students invest time and money to gain advantage in real world scenarios of work under conditions of intense competition and increasing precarity.
-They are often not interested in dismantling anything so much as gaining entry into the existing structures, and in that sense "inclusivity" is what they are after.
+They are often not interested in dismantling anything so much as gaining entry into the existing structures, and in that sense 'inclusivity' is what they are after.
 Others are simply unclear as to what these debates mean to them, and are still questioning their own relationships to knowledge production